Vice-principal of South Korea school in ferry disaster commits suicide

 Other coastguard officials said that divers made several attempts to reach the passenger areas but failed.

-"We cannot even see the ship's white colour.
+"We cannot even see the ship's white color.
 Our people are just touching the hull with their hands," Kim Chun-il, a diver from Undine Marine Industries, told relatives of the missing.

-The ferry went down in calm conditions and was following a frequently travelled route in familiar waters.
+The ferry went down in calm conditions and was following a frequently traveled route in familiar waters.
 Although relatively close to shore, the area was free of rocks and reefs.

-Lee has not commented on when he left the ship, although he has apologised for the loss of life.
+Lee has not commented on when he left the ship, although he has apologized for the loss of life.

 He was described as an industry veteran by the officials from Chonghaejin Marine Co Ltd, the ship owner, and others who had met him described him as an "expert".